hanshaoqiang/ChiDG/README.md

 ## License
-ChiDG is licensed under the GNU GPLv2 or later.
+ChiDG is released under the BSD 3-clause license.
+See LICENSE file.